-If there is a concern that the child / young person has been harmed or is at risk of harm, EHaSH will share the information with one of the Local Social Work Teams to consider what child protection arrangements need to be put in place.
+If there is a concern that a child or young person has been harmed or is at risk of significant harm, the Safeguarding and Partnership Hub (SaPH) social worker will share the information with one of the local social work teams to consider what actions and child safeguarding arrangements need to be put in place.

 If a social work response is not required from a locality social work team

 The Safeguarding and Partnership Hub (SaPH) social worker will confirm the outcome of your contact and what happens next, offer advice or signpost you to the most relevant service.
 This could be: